 Step 8: Enter Credentials into WP Gmail SMTP Plugin Settings Configuration

-Go back to the WordPress plugin and complete the empty fields such as email address and “From name.”
+Now that you have the SMTP set up for Gmail, go back to the WordPress plugin to input your settings.
+Complete the empty fields such as email address and “From name.”
 These are all located under the “General” tab.

 Take note of the following entries under the general tab and what they mean.
 This will help you enter the info properly.

 - OAuth Email Address: The email address that you will use for SMTP authentication.
 This should be the same email used in the Google Developers Console.

 - From Email Address: The email address which will be used as the From Address when sending an email.